Explore nature throughout Singapore – walk or cycle on enhanced routes.

-The Round Island Route will complement the existing Park Connector Network, connecting existing natural, cultural, historical and recreational sites and linking communities together.
+The Round Island Route (RIR) is a continuous 150 km park connector that goes around Singapore.
+It will complement the existing Park Connector Network, connecting existing natural, cultural, historical and recreational sites and linking communities together.
 It will provide opportunities for recreational activities such as cycling, skating, jogging and hiking.
-These connections and activities will enhance our ‘City in a Garden’ experience for all residents.
+These connections and activities will enhance our ‘City in Nature’ experience for all residents.

 As you ride or jog along our park connectors, please remember to be considerate to other park connector users.
-Read more about Park Connector Network Etiquette here.